 Resist the temptation.
 Take the time to meet at least two attorneys.

 Why?
 Different lawyers have different perspectives.
-You may get two very different views on how you should handle your case.
-If you do, that’s actually a good thing.
+You may get two very different views on handling your case.
+If you do, that's a good thing.
 You can then think about what each attorney said.
 Then you can choose the attorney who uses an approach you prefer.

 Tip #10 If you screw up, cut your losses quickly

-No matter how much research you do or how carefully you try to choose an attorney, you can still make a mistake.
+No matter how much research you do or how carefully you try to choose an attorney, you can still make mistakes.
 It happens more often than you might think.

 If you feel like you've chosen the wrong lawyer mid-way through your child custody case, do not be afraid to find a new divorce attorney.
 You don't want to jump from lawyer to lawyer for no reason.
 But, if you find you are not comfortable with your initial attorney, it may be best to cut your losses.

-If you are unhappy with your child custody lawyer, it’s best to change attorneys as early in your child custody case as you can.
-After your case has been pending for months or years, getting a new attorney becomes both more difficult and more expensive.
+If you are unhappy with your child custody lawyer, it's best to change attorneys as early in your child custody case as you can.
+After your claim has been pending for months or years, getting a new attorney becomes both more complex and more expensive.

 Other Articles you may be interested in: